ghi-electronics/Documentation/endpoint/configuration.md

 #### Connecting to the Device

 Connect the Endpoint device to the PC using a USB cable.
-Once the booting sequence is complete,the USER LED will be fully lit.
+Once the booting sequence is complete, the USER LED will be fully lit.
 Press **Connect** on the Config tool app.
 The tool will display device information once connected

  ![Device Information](images/device-info.png)

  #### Setting up a Device Password

  Creating a device password is optional.
-To create a password for the device, select Security -> Change Password.
+To create a password for the device, select **Security -> Change Password**.

   ![Create Password](images/menu-password.png)